inBeat/inbeat-website/content/singles/influencer-marketing.md

     text: Main selling point, a description of the process.
 Not too long, adresses the main objection.
 Keep it from 2-3 lines.
     tab: Brief
   - title: Take the hard work out of influencer marketing.
     text: Main selling point, a description of the process.
 Not too long, adresses the main objection.
-Keep it from 2-3 hrushi thorat.
+Keep it from 2-3 lines.
     tab: Match
   - title: Take the hard work out of influencer marketing.
     text: Main selling point, a description of the process.
 Not too long, adresses the main objection.
 Keep it from 2-3 lines.